Do women have a prostate gland?

 Progesterone may also be a risk factor for lesions in the Skene’s glands.
 A history of pregnancy, which affects progesterone levels, seems to also contribute to an increased number of lesions.
-In studies in gerbils, progesterone appears to play a role in the development of lesions.
+In

 Because this type of cancer is rare, there aren’t a lot of case studies.
 That means recognizing symptoms of this type of cancer may be difficult.

 If you experience bleeding out of your urethra, you should see a doctor.
 That may be a symptom of cancer of the Skene’s glands.
 Or it’s more likely a symptom of another issue with your urethra.
 The bleeding may not be accompanied by any pain, and it may happen on and off over a period of time.